Getting Car Transport to Netherlands Quotes is Easy on Shiply

 If you’re moving to Amsterdam or just holidaying in Holland then you might be inclined to take your car with you, if that’s the case then you’ll want to plan ahead and look at some potential services to help you with the move.

-Transporting Your Car to the Netherlands – A Guide
+Car Transport to Netherlands – A Guide

 Documents: If you’re permanently (>12 months) exporting a car then you will need to get the relevant form from the DVLA and then reregister it with your local Dutch authority (which you can find at www.douane.nl).